excelsior-oss/excelsior-jet-gradle-plugin/README.md

 For now, please stick to Tomcat 7.0.62 or earlier.

 #### Usage
-The plugin will treat your Gradle project as a Tomcat Web application project if `war` plugin is applied **before** `excelsiorJet` plugin.
+The plugin will treat your Gradle project as a Tomcat Web application project if the `war` plugin is applied **before** the `excelsiorJet` plugin.
-To enable native compilation of your Tomcat Web application, you need to add the plugin dependency in the `buildscript` configuration of the `build.gradle` file, such as:
+To enable native compilation of your Tomcat Web application, you need to add the plugin dependency to the `buildscript` configuration of the `build.gradle` file, e.g.:

 ```gradle
 buildscript {